 - 2 Green Onions

 - 2 Whole Eggs

 - Fajita Seasoning (homemade recipe below)

 (Use a cross-cut by cutting the green onions into coins.
-Making the cuts thin, but please do not just chop away or the presentation could end up a little bit too busy)
+Make the cuts thin, but please do not just chop away, or the presentation could end up a little bit too busy.

 Add fajita season and salt to the bowl – one tablespoon fajita | two teaspoons salt

-Bake a 450 for 20 minutes or till the taco shells start to brown around the edges
+Bake at 450 for 20 minutes or until the taco shells brown around the edges.

 Beautifully Golden & Extremely Tasty!

 Please enjoy and share on social media if you like this article and find it informative and creative.

 - 4 Zucchini / Grated